-PDF is the most stable and readable format currently available.
+Every paper published on the Cascadilla Proceedings Project web site is identical to the print edition in content, formatting, and pagination.
+The papers are in PDF format: the most stable and readable format currently available.
 Adobe Reader can display, search, and print PDF files, and is a free download from Adobe

 if you do not already have a copy.
-We work to ensure that every PDF file we publish is compatible with current versions of Adobe Reader all the way back to Acrobat Reader 5.
+We work to ensure that every PDF file we publish is compatible from Acrobat Reader 5 up through current versions of Adobe Reader.

-Because these proceedings are published in book form as well as being available on the web, a paper from one of these proceedings should be cited just like any other print publication.
-All of the citation details are on the cover page of each paper available on the web.
-The publisher is Cascadilla Proceedings Project, and the place of publication is Somerville, Massachusetts, USA.
+Because these proceedings are published in book form as well as being available on this site, a paper from one of these proceedings should be cited just like any other print publication.
+All of the citation details are on the final page of each PDF file available on this site.
+The publisher is Cascadilla Proceedings Project.
+To avoid confusion between Cascadilla Press

+and Cascadilla Proceedings Project, please do not abbreviate the publisher to just Cascadilla.
+The place of publication is Somerville, Massachusetts, USA.
 Massachusetts is commonly abbreviated as Mass. or as MA.

 Do not publish URLs or links to individual papers on the Cascadilla Proceedings Project web site.
 At the end of a citation, you can add the following: "Available at lingref.com, document #13498."
 (Make sure you use the actual document number.)
 Rather than having to transcribe an entire URL, the use of a unique document number will make it easy for readers to find the actual paper being cited.